Azure/azure-sdk-tools/tools/test-proxy/Azure.Sdk.Tools.TestProxy/README.md

 ### Where will my recordings end up?

-In the next step, you will be asked to provide a header to `/record/start/` under key `x-recording-file`.
-The value provided will be consumed by the test-proxy and **used to write your recording to disk**.
+In the next step, you will be asked to provide a JSON body within your POST to `/record/start/`.
+This body should be a JSON object with a top-level key `x-recording-file` present.
+The value of this key will be consumed by the test-proxy and **used to write your recording to disk**.

 For example, let's invoke the test-proxy: